cwise24/snopsy/docs/module1/6_Configurations.rst

 Now go to `Gitlab <https://gitlab.com/users/sign_in>`_ and create an account, once that is created upload your public ssh key to Gitlab (ansible_lab.pub)  Click on your icon (top right, then Settings).
 On the left hand side you should see SSH Keys

-.. warning:: Make certain you are not about to put your private keys in the cloud
+.. warning:: Make certain you are ``NOT`` about to put your private keys in the cloud